-- · Limit 20 smallmouth bass.
+- I imit 20 smallmouth bass.

 - Limit 5 largemouth bass.

 - Limit 10 crappie.

-- · Limit 25 channel catfish.
+- Limit 25 channel catfish.

 - No limit on striped bass.

 - No limit on walleye.

 - Fish may be filleted at any time.

 - Anglers may possess filleted fish.

-- No line may have more than 3 baited hooks or more than 3 lures. - Chumming is only allowed for taking striped bass.
-ONLY commercially prepared anchovies and sardines may be used for chumming. - Gaffs may be used to land striped bass only. - Carp and striped bass may be taken by means of underwater spearfishing year round. - Archery and underwater spearfishing are prohibited within all of the following areas: - One-quarter mile of all existing developed areas, including shoreline campgrounds, docks, launch ramps, breakwaters and trailheads - One-quarter mile of any structure, including any building, shed, pump-out, boat dock, breakwater, permanent harbor fixture, camper, motor home, trailer, tent or vehicle - Rainbow Bridge National Monument - One-quarter mile of Dangling Rope Marina, including any land- or harbor-based structures - One hundred yards (300 feet) of any boats (unless the person owns, rents, leases or lawfully occupies the boat), or another boat moves into the 100-yard perimeter after the bow or spearfishing activity has commenced
+- Chumming is only allowed for taking striped bass.
+ONLY commercially prepared anchovies and sardines may be used for chummina.

+- Gaffs may be used to land striped bass only.

+- Carp and striped bass may be taken by means of underwater spearfishing year round.

+- Archery and underwater spearfishing are prohibited within all of the following areas:

+- One-guarter mile of any structure, including any building, shed, pump-out, boat dock, breakwater, permanent harbor fixture, camper, motor home, trailer, tent or vehicle

+- Rainbow Bridge National Monument

+- One-quarter mile of Dangling Rope Marina, including any land- or harborbased structures

+- One hundred vards (300 feet) of any boats (unless the person owns, rents, leases or lawfully occupies the

+boat), or another boat moves into the 100-yard perimeter after the bow or spearfishing activity has commenced